-Integral to the design is the incorporation of a hydrofoil system, designed by Hyuscraft and manufactured by Hydrofoils, installed between the asymmetrical catamaran hull, the asymmetrical form being particularly advantageous in this respect.
+Integral to the design is the incorporation of a hydrofoil system.
+FASTcc ran the design of the Hysucraft foil system and supplied the workshop drawings to foil builder Hydrofoil Manufacturers, which shipped the foil system over to Safehaven in Cork in mid-August 2019.
+The system is installed between the asymmetrical catamaran hull, the asymmetrical form being particularly advantageous in this respect.

 This lifts the hull some 400mm out of the water at higher speeds, allowing the forward monohull section to run mostly dry and clear of the water with very little wetted area, greatly reducing resistance.
 The monohull sections only come into significant effect in larger sized wave encounters, allowing the hull to cut through waves.
 The hydrofoil also very effectively damps motions especially in respect of pitching.

 Thunder Child II’s hull also incorporates twin transverse steps, which at higher speeds reduce the wetted area on the hull bottom as well as increasing lift and stabilising running trim.
 The steps, working in conjunction with her hydrofoil, allow Thunder Child II to run at high speed with very low drag and resistance, maximising speed and efficiency.
 According to Safehaven, at higher cruising speeds of 34 to 40 knots, she has a 20 per cent greater range and better fuel economy than that of a typical planing hull.